-2020 NONBINDING ADVISORY VOTE RESULTS; STOCKHOLDER ENGAGEMENT
+2021 NONBINDING ADVISORY VOTE RESULTS; STOCKHOLDER ENGAGEMENT

 The Company's stockholders are provided with an opportunity to cast an annual non-binding advisory vote on the Company's executive compensation program through a say-on-pay proposal.
-At the Company's Annual Meeting of Stockholders held in June 2020, approximately 80% of the votes cast approved the executive compensation for our NEOs as described in our Proxy Statement for that Annual Meeting.
-As part of its annual process, the Compensation Committee reached out to certain Company stockholders to seek feedback on the Company's executive compensation program and in particular its long-term incentive program and the fiscal year 2020 long-term equity incentive award for Mr. Maheswaran that constituted his only long-term incentive award opportunity for fiscal years 2020-2023.
+At the Company's Annual Meeting of Stockholders held in June 2021, approximately 96% of the votes cast approved the executive compensation for our NEOs as described in our Proxy Statement for that Annual Meeting.